 Today I’ll introduce you to the probably world’s best oven baked potato wedges also known as western or country potatoes.
 They are fabulously spiced, low fat, wonderfully crispy and convince with a pure potato flavor inside.

 I’ll start with my easy potato wedges recipe, which needs just 4 ingredients and you could literally “set and forget it”.
-This very simple, delicious recipe tastes better than the store-bought frozen option and it is also much cheaper.
+This very simple, delicious recipe tastes better than a store-bought frozen option and it is also much cheaper.
+With this tasty recipe at hand you can finally forget about the unhealthy and yet often seducing deep fried versions.
 If you want to take it to the next level, make sure to read until the end of this blog post.

 Flexible sheet pan meals